-Olympian, Commonwealth gold medallist, TV judge and athletics commentator Craig Heap will host the opening ceremony of this year’s National Championships, on Friday 26 April at the University of Nottingham.
+Olympian, Commonwealth gold medallist, TV judge and gymnastics commentator Craig Heap will host the opening ceremony of this year’s National Championships, on Friday 26 April at the University of Nottingham.

 Craig has previously been involved in the National Championships in Bath and Newcastle.
 He is a long time supporter of sport and physical activity for young people, working as an athlete mentor for the Youth Sport Trust, Dame Kelly Holmes Trust and Sporting Champions to name a few.

 Craig will compere and host our exciting ceremony, introducing the performers throughout the evening, speaking about his experiences in performance sport and kicking off an amazing weekend of sport.